OpenDDS/OpenDDS/docs/devguide/introduction.rst

    * - ...

-     - A horizontal ellipsis indicates that the statement is omitting text.

-   * - .

-       .

-       .

-     - A vertical ellipsis indicates that a segment of code is omitted from the example.
+     - An ellipsis indicates a section of omitted text.

 ********
 Examples